UncoderIO/Roota/README.md

 - [How to Contribute](#how-do-i-contribute)

 # What Is RootA
-RootA is a public-domain language for collective cyber defence, created to make threat detection, incident response, and actor attribution simple.
+RootA is a public-domain language for collective cyber defense, created to make threat detection, incident response, and actor attribution simple.
 It acts as an open-source wrapper on top of most of the existing SIEM, EDR, XDR, and Data Lake query languages.
-If you learn the basics of RootA, you will be able to contribute to collective defence.
+If you learn the basics of RootA, you will be able to contribute to collective defense.
 And if you have mastered a specific SIEM language, with RootA and Uncoder.IO you can speak them all.

 # Why RootA
 The objective of RootA is to accelerate the global cyber industry collaboration.
 You can easily start performing Detection Engineering tasks, having any background in writing SIEM or EDR detection rules.
 Alternatively, if you are good with generic languages like Sigma or Yara, then RootA will look like the next logical step forward.